Jupiter Icy Moons Explorer: Sub-millimeter Wave Instrument (SWI)

 A spectrometer using a 30 cm antenna and working in 1080–1275 GHz and 530–601 GHz with spectral resolving power of ~10^{7} that will study Jupiter's stratosphere and troposphere, and the exospheres and surfaces of the icy moons.

 Ganymede Laser Altimeter (GALA)

 A laser altimeter with a 20 m spot size and 10 cm vertical resolution at 200 km intended for studying topography of icy moons and tidal deformations of Ganymede.

 Radar for Icy Moons Exploration (RIME)

 An ice-penetrating radar working at frequency of 9 MHz (1 and 3 MHz bandwidth) emitted by a 16 m antenna; will be used to study the subsurface structure of Jovian moons down to 9 km depth with vertical resolution up to 30 m in ice.

 Juice-Magnetometer (J-MAG)

 Juice will study the subsurface oceans of the icy moons and the interaction of Jovian magnetic field with the magnetic field of Ganymede using a sensitive magnetometer.
+It is mounted on 10.6 meter long boom, and the sensors and housings are fully covered in thermal blankets.
+The magnetometer boom is the longest magnetometer boom ever build for a ESA spacecraft and mission.